iamvikramkumar/ibm_machine_learning_coursera/03_Supervised Machine Learning: Classification/week_5.md

 ## Q2.
 This is the best way to choose the number of trees to build on a Bagging ensemble.

-Tune number of trees as a hyperparameter that needs to be optimized
+`Tune number of trees as a hyperparameter that needs to be optimized`

-Prioratize training error metrics over out of bag sample

-Choose a number of trees past the point of diminishing returns

 ## Q3.
 Which type of Ensemble modeling approach is NOT a special case of model averaging?
+`Boosting methods`

-The Bagging method of Bootstrap aggregation
+The Pasting method of Bootstrap aggregation

-Random Forest methods

-Boosting methods

 ## Q4.
 What is an ensemble model that needs you to look at out of bag error?